maheswari-pinneti/Frontend-Developer-Notes/Interview questions.md

 ### 9. Explain how `this` works in JavaScript.
 - Depends on context (global, object, function, arrow function)
 - In arrow functions, `this` is lexically bound.
+OR
+- In JavaScript, the value of this determined by the context in which the function is called.
+It can refer to different things depending on the invocation:
+- In a regular function, it refers to the global object.
+- In an object method, it refers to the object.
+- In an arrow functions, it inherits this from the surrounding scope.

 ### 10. What is event delegation in JavaScript?
 - A technique to handle events at a parent level using event bubbling.